JrVolt/DJI2Lz/README.md

-# DJI2Lz - A Lightweight HUD Generator for Drone Data
+# DJI2Lz - A Lightweight HUD Generator for DJI Drone

 ## Features